ramuttangnaidu/Research-Agent/README.md

-# Autonomous Research & Insight Agent
+# Autonomous Research & Insight AgentX

 > A production-grade agentic AI platform that **plans, searches the live web, reasons across sources, and synthesizes structured insight reports with citations** — built on Gemini, Tavily, and the Vercel AI SDK.